pascalandy/docker-stack-this/traefik-socat/README.md

 ```

 ### See these web apps online

-Click on port 8080 from the PWD Gui.
+Click on port 8080 from the PWD gui.
 It will allow you the get the unique URL domain for this session.

 ```
 http://pwd10_0_25_3-8080.host2.labs.play-with-docker.com/dashboard/#/